 9.2 Finance and Auditing

-The fiscal year of the association ends on May 31 of each calendar year
+The fiscal year of the Association ends on December 31 of each calendar year.

 The books, accounts and records of the Treasurer shall be audited at least once each year by a duly qualified accountant as appointed by the Board or by two (2) qualified members of the

-Association appointed for that purpose
+Association appointed for that purpose.

 A complete and proper statement of the standing of the books for the previous year shall be submitted at the Annual General Meeting.